kindone/cppproptest/doc/Combinators.md

 ### Pair and Tuples

+Generators for different types can be bound to a pair or a tuple.

 * `pair<T1, T2>(gen1, gen2)` : generates a `std::pair<T1,T2>` based on result of generators `gen1` and `gen2`

 	```cpp